Last Updated: February 15, 2025

 The candidate should be in 1 of the categories mentioned below while applying for the test.

-- Candidate should be a medical student officially enrolled in or graduated from an American Medical School with a DO degree recognized by COCA.
+- Candidate should be a medical student who has enrolled in or has graduated from a COCA-recognized medical school in Canada or the US with a DO degree.

 Eligibility for Step 3 USMLE